chfal/investigating_orthogroups/README.md

 iqtree -m TEST -s ${1}
 ```

 However, there are 10 orthogroups (at least in my run) so it is kind of annoying to submit all 15 different jobs.
 Here we will make a loop file, called "run_loop_iqtree.sh".
 You will want to change the below information to be specific to your file paths on Amarel.
+This file is also in the IQTREE folder.

 ```
-for FILE in /projects/f_geneva_1/chfal/test_c4l/iqtree/*.fasta; do
+for FILE in /projects/f_geneva_1/chfal/investigating_orthogroups/iqtree/*.fasta; do
        echo "$FILE"
        #sbatch run_iqtree.sh ${FILE}
        #sleep=.05